esnext/es6-module-transpiler/README.md

 ## Using with Node.js

-You can use this library to pre-transpiler your browser code or your node packages, but when developing a node package this can be painful.
+You can use this library to pre-transpile your browser code or your node packages, but when developing a node package this can be painful.
 To make testing your packages easier you can configure es6-module-transpiler to auto-transpile your JavaScript or CoffeeScript modules on the fly: